-Kentucky has one national park, called Mammoth Cave National Park.
-Although it might not be as big as Yellowstone, Mammoth Cave is still an interesting sight to see.
-Mammoth Cave National Park is located in almost in the center of the state of Kentucky.
-It is not a very far drive from southern Indiana or from Nashville, so it’s a great place to visit if you live anywhere near it.
+Mammoth Cave National Park is located almost in the center of the state of Kentucky.
+It is not a very far drive from southern Indiana or from Nashville, so it's a great place to visit if you live anywhere near it.

 Have you visited the cave?
 What did you think?